 - Lower down on Avenida Sol or Pardo.
 Look for the Post Office on the map.
-Most locations below that on either of these two arterial streets will require a reasonable walk… though probably in the morning on the way to the centre rather than the afternoon.
+Most locations below that on either of these two arterial streets will require a reasonable walk.
+Though probably in the morning on the way to the center rather than the afternoon.

 Location is IMPORTANT.
-Whenever we have looked at reasonably priced large places, many of them are in the new but distant San Sebastian and La Rapa neighbourhoods.
-There is nothing wrong with these except they are really far from the centre and if you intend to travel there each day you may spend about 20 minutes or more in a taxi – or much longer in a combi.
+Whenever we have looked at reasonably priced large places, many of them are in the new but distant San Sebastian and La Rapa neighborhoods.
+There is nothing wrong with these except they are really far from the center and if you intend to travel there each day you may spend about 20 minutes or more in a taxi – or much longer in a combi.
 We love taking local transport, but don’t take anything valuable as they are definitely places where pickpockets do business.
 (For locals… not for tourists…!)
-There are good neighbourhoods (think Magisterio & Marcavalle) and then ones that aren’t well known but we love for their convenience (around the Confraternidad or La Florida).
+There are good neighborhoods (think Magisterio & Marcavalle) and then ones that aren’t well-known, but we love for their convenience (around the Confraternidad or La Florida).
 Please don’t hesitate to write and ask us if you would like an opinion on the location of a place you are looking at!

 Planning A Trip To Peru With Kids – Find More Useful Info Here